Leonville, Louisiana: Religion

 The majority of people who live in Leonville are Catholics.
 They are served by three church parishes: Saint Leo the Great, Saint Catherine and lastly Saint Jules, which is on the road to Opelousas.
 In the days of segregation, Whites attended St. Leo's, Blacks went to St.Catherine's and St.Jules served the mixed race population.
 Since the diocese placed one priest in charge of all three communities in 2005, Masses have been coordinated and there is greater movement of races between the parishes.
 There is also a Southern Baptist church, just outside the village, on the road to Opelousas.
 Burials and interments take place in the village's one cemetery, next to Saint Leo's church.

-Facilities

-The village has a post office, a bank, a grocery store (Champagne's and M&M) and a convenience store both selling gas, and a Dollar General store.